Theeoi/notion-recurring-tasks/README.md

 1. Follow the steps outlined in [Usage](#usage) to get the package running
 2. Create a Python virtual environment using your prefered program
-3. Activate the virtual environment and run `python -m pip install .[dev]` to install the development dependancies
+3. Activate the virtual environment and run `pip install .[dev]` to install the development dependancies
-4. *Continue the list accoring to your needs*
+4. Run the tests using `pytest`
+5. Make your pull-requests to the `dev` branch

 ## Project Status

-*Describe the current status of the project*
+The first version of this script was hastely put together to get recurring tasks to work.
+Sporadic work is being done to improve the code.
+There are currently no new features planned.

 ### Roadmap

 TODO:

+- [ ] Implement testing suite
-- [ ] *List upcoming features and milestones here*
+- [ ] Refactor script

 Room for Improvement:

-- *List non-crucial possible improvments here*
+- Update this README to allow non-tech users to add this to their Notion

 ## Contact

-This code was written and maintained by [Theodor Blom](mailto:me@theodorblom.com).
+This code is written and maintained by [Theodor Blom](mailto:me@theodorblom.com).